Law School Case Brief

 Silence in connection with the purchase or sale of securities may operate as a fraud actionable under § 10(b) of the Securities Exchange Act of 1934, 15 U.S.C.S. § 78j, despite the absence of statutory language or legislative history specifically addressing the legality of nondisclosure.
+But such liability is premised upon a duty to disclose arising from a relationship of trust and confidence between parties to a transaction.
 Application of a duty to disclose prior to trading guarantees that corporate insiders, who have an obligation to place the shareholder's welfare before their own, will not benefit personally through fraudulent use of material, nonpublic information.